AKK9/torrent-ip-checker/README.md

 ### How does it work?

-This Torrent contains a single tracker.
+This Torrent contains a single HTTP tracker.
 The tracker returns a failure response to any request but includes your IP address as part of the failure reason.

-Most BitTorrent clients should allow you to see this message.
+To update the IP address you just have to reannounce to the tracker.
+Your BitTorrent client should allow you to do this.
+For example, in qBittorrent you just right click the torrent and select `Force reannounce`.

-QBitTorrent screenshot:
+Here's a screenshot from qBittorrent:
 ![alt text](images/screenshot.png)

 ## Local development